lafleurdeboum/servicewall/README.md

 invalid packets, and log anything dropped.

-## What _not_ to expect

-This firewall works on incoming traffic ; it won't be very useful on a server needing to forward anything.
-So basically, if your device is not a laptop you use as a personal device, this software shouldn't be really fitted.

-At the moment, you can't expect it to let any traffic come in from out of the local network realm either (excepted ssh, which is is a kind of "special" rule).
-At the moment, you can't either change the default ruleset on the command line ; you would have to manually edit /etc/servicewall/realms.json for that.

 ## Installation

 ### Dependencies

-Required dependencies are `python 3`, `iptables`, `ulogd`, `systemd`, and either `NetworkManager` or `systemd-networkd` enabled.
+Required dependencies are `python 3`, `iptables`, `ulogd`, `systemd`, and either `NetworkManager` or `systemd-networkd`, with its dispatcher enabled.
 If you run a linux on a laptop, you should be all set.

 There are python packages needed as well, but if you use a decent install method like `pip`, they should be managed all right.
 Those are :